Download the PDF

 - Compassionate care of undocumented families in US custody and adequate funding for health care, housing and legal services for unaccompanied children

-Additionally, CHA supports the DREAM Act (HR 3440/S 1615), bipartisan legislation in the House and Senate offering conditional permanent resident status to qualifying immigrant youth and non-conditional lawful permanent residency for those satisfying certain requirements, including background checks and demonstrated English proficiency.
+Additionally, CHA supports the DREAM Act, bipartisan legislation previously offered in the House and Senate offering conditional permanent resident status to qualifying immigrant youth and non-conditional lawful permanent residency for those satisfying certain requirements, including background checks and demonstrated English proficiency.
 This legislation is even more urgently needed following the recent decision of the Administration to withdraw these protections effective March 2018 from approximately 700,000 young immigrants enrolled in the Deferred Action for Childhood Arrivals (DACA) program.